 While I am still firmly in “Yay!
 It’s summer!” mode, my kids are already thinking about the upcoming school year and all the fun it will bring.
-I’m fortunately to have two children who adore both fruits and veggies and going to school.
+I’m fortunate to have two children who adore both fruits and veggies and going to school.
 But for me, I am nowhere near ready to even think about the proximity of now to school starting.
 After all, summer is really only half over — which means we still have half a summer to enjoy.

 I plan on doing a lot more enjoying.

 One of the things that I love to enjoy in the summertime are the fresh, local vegetables that we get via our CSA program (basically, it’s a share in a farm’s output).
-There’s nothing quite like the locally grown, just picked, perfectly ripe veggies.
+There’s nothing quite like the locally grown, just-picked, perfectly ripe veggies.
 Nothing.

 These summer veggie packets are a great way to enjoy summer produce.
-You cook the veggies in foil packets with a little butter, thyme and garlic until they are just crisp tender.
+You cook the veggies in foil packets with a little butter, thyme and garlic until they are just crisp-tender.
 Then you break it open and enjoy.
 The fragrant result is well worth the trouble of making them.

 As for the butter, I used Land O’Lakes new Olive Oil and Sea Salt version, which has all the great taste you expect of regular butter with a slightly healthier twist.

-1 yellow summer squash, cut into 1/4-thick rounds
+- 1 yellow summer squash, cut into 1/4-thick rounds

-6 sprigs thyme
+- 6 sprigs thyme

-1 zucchini, cut into 1/4-inch thick rounds
+- 1 zucchini, cut into 1/4-inch thick rounds

-1 red bell pepper, cut into strips and quartered
+- 1 red bell pepper, cut into strips and quartered

-2 large cloves garlic, crushed
+- 2 large cloves garlic, crushed

-Salt and pepper, to taste
+- Salt and pepper, to taste

-Preheat the grill over its medium setting.
+- Preheat the grill over its medium setting.

-Lay out an approximately 2-foot long sheet of aluminum foil.
+- Lay out an approximately 2-foot long sheet of aluminum foil.
 Pile the summer squash in the center and top with half the thyme.
 Pile the zucchini on top, followed by the remaining thyme and red bell pepper.

-Place the crushed garlic on top.
+- Place the crushed garlic on top.

-Cut the butter into 8 pieces and place around the veggie pile.
+- Cut the butter into 8 pieces and place around the veggie pile.

-Fold up the sides of the foil and seal together all around.
+- Fold up the sides of the foil and seal together all around.

-Place on the grill and cook for 15-20 minutes, to crisp tender.
+- Place on the grill and cook for 15-20 minutes, to crisp tender.